Official Website of Peter Costello

-Peter Costello was elected a Member of the Australian House of Representatives for the seat of Higgins in March 1990 and re-elected on six subsequent occasions.
+Peter Costello was elected a Member of the Australian House of Representatives for the seat of Higgins in metropolitan Melbourne for seven consecutive terms between 1990 and 2009.

-Mr Costello was elected Deputy Leader of the Liberal Party of Australia in May 1994 and served in that post to November 2007 when he voluntarily stood down.
+He was elected Deputy Leader of the Liberal Party of Australia in May 1994 and served in that post to November 2007 when he voluntarily stood down.

-Peter Costello brought down twelve consecutive Federal Budgets, including ten surpluses.
-During that period he eliminated Commonwealth Government debt in net terms.
+Mr. Costello brought down twelve consecutive Federal Budgets, including ten surpluses.
+During that period, he eliminated Commonwealth Government debt in net terms.

 Peter Costello introduced the largest tax reform in Australian history called: A New Tax System, which introduced GST, abolished seven taxes and reduced income, capital gains and company taxes.

-He is Chairman of the Australian Future Fund (which he established in 2006) now holding over $100 billion in assets and invested in diverse asset classes.
+Mr Costello is currently Chairman of the Australian Future Fund (which he established in 2006) now holding over A$200 billion in assets and invested in diverse asset classes.

 In January 2011 he was made a Companion (AC) in the Order of Australia.

-He has written a best-selling memoir published in 2008 by Melbourne University Press.
+His best-selling memoir was published in 2008 by Melbourne University Press.